Skip to Content

 6. ensures communication between faculty and chairs, directors, and deans about future and appropriate workload assignments;

-7. is developed by a departmental committee that includes representatives from tenured faculty, continuing non-tenure line faculty, and tenure-track faculty, and is approved by the departmental personnel committee, the chair or director, the college dean, and the provost and executive vice president for Academic Affairs;
+7. is developed by a departmental committee that includes representatives from tenured faculty, continuing non-tenure line faculty, and tenure-track faculty, and is approved by the departmental personnel committee, the chair or director, the college dean, and the provost and EVPAA;

 8. provides for a review of the policy on a regular basis; and